Exploring Fatty Liver Disease: The Impact of NR and NMN on Liver Health and Glucose Regulation

 Study Limitations:

-The limited improvement in glucose disposal and the lack of substantial clinical benefits suggest that further research is needed to explore NMN’s effectiveness.
+The limited improvement in glucose disposal and the lack of significant clinical benefits suggest that further research is needed to explore NMN’s effectiveness.

 Comparative Analysis: NR vs. NMN